Rolf Potts, author of the book Vagabonding, describes it as:

 What do a majority of wealthy people want most?
 Time.

 Sure, you do need to prepare some for the future.
-But try not to get stuck in the cycle of working to buy things to distract you from working in the first place!
-Don’t sell all of your time, and ultimately your happiness.
+But try not to get stuck in the cycle of working to earn money that is then used to buy things to distract you from working in the first place!
+Don’t sell all of your time and then use money in an attempt to buy time back.
+It’s a losing cycle.

 What About Money for Travel?